Recipe Overview

 What to serve with Breaded Pork Chops

 Breaded pork chops are great with roasted vegetables or potatoes because everything can roast in the oven at the same time.
 Just arrange your oven racks with a little space between the racks.
-Try roasted sweet potatoes and shallots, with maple mustard sauce.
-Or this medley of balsamic roasted vegetables.
+Try roasted sweet potatoes and shallots, with maple mustard sauce, or this medley of balsamic roasted vegetables.
 Roasted carrots with thyme and nutmeg are so good, too!
 Check out 40 of my roasted vegetable recipes.
+(If you’re loving the idea of roasted vegetables with pork chops, be sure to try my sheet pan pork chops, a one pan dinner with apples, sweet potatoes, and onions.)

 Storage & Reheating Tips